morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 * We need a stable API for both PHP, HTML, CSS and JS components
 * Use callback functions whenever necessary: https://alistapart.com/article/coding-with-clarity-part-ii#section3

-## Extendable

-Every time when we assign a value we use a filter.

 ## Loose coupling